 When and why the kPulley2?

 The kPulley2 device needs to be mounted to a solid attaching point, generally a wall.
 It is basically a flywheel training device with a beam.
 On the beam, you have a sliding pulley that allows you to change the direction and the height you want to pull from.
 You can pull straight out, upwards, or downwards in different angles and do all types of exercises such as tricep press, bicep curl and row to wood chops, rotations, and even a bunch of great leg exercises.
 There is of course some overlapping with the kBox4 but for a maximal range of different exercises, combining the kBox4 and the kPulley2 is a great combo.
 The kPulley2 device comes in one version only but in different colors, the Jet Black and Midnight Blue.
-If you own a Sorinex Rack you can also get a rack-mounted version of the kPulley2 directly from Sorinex.

 The ultimate leg extension device, whose sole purpose is to target the quadriceps muscle.
 Built on the same scientifically-proven flywheel technology, it ensures maximized hypertrophy by providing 100% muscle stimulation in the quadriceps.
 With the same flywheel-feeling, the LegExx is perfect for those who never skip leg day.